elotroalex/chiens/_texts/translation.md

 [84]({{site.baseurl}}/chiens/p084.html){:.pagetitle}

 - and their noise and harmony and their measure
-- what was needed from my nervousness
+- what was needed from my nerves
 - from my panic
-- {: .pr} my cries of eternal vagabond, and the sweat dice from my sweating face to do what I did, my son
+- {: .pr} my cries of eternal vagabond, and the sweat's dice, from my sweating face, to do what I did, my son
-- oh, the river of my crazy muscles
+- oh, the river of my insane muscles
 - oh, the jump of my blood
 - {: .pr} oh, the stuttering of my blood in the visceral forge.
 Well!
 I have been liberal far too long.
 I denounce the absurdly respected pact of the father and the son.
 - My son,
-- I'll be the one who started.
+- I'll be the one to start.

 - {:.sp} The Son.